Map of the whole of Shiga Prefecture

 The temple is known by the name of Ashoka Ozan and said to have been founded by Prince Shotoku.
 A tablet saying "Ashoka Ozan" is hung at the entrance of the Sanmon gate.
 When you climb up the stone steps in the forest of Japanese red pine trees, you will see a uniquely shaped three-story stone pagoda standing tall.
 The square is filled with tens of thousands of gorinto five-ringed towers and stone Buddha statues.
 The three-story pagoda is believed to have been made in the early Nara period.
 It is the oldest and largest three-story stone pagoda in Japan and designated as a National Important Cultural Property.
 With slightly budged roofs, this pagoda body is vertically long.
 The bottom part consists of two rocks placed side by side to stabilize the upper part.
 The two gorinto five-ringed towers to the east of the three-story pagoda and the pagoda next to them are also National Important Cultural Properties.
 According to the temple legend, Ashoka, the king who was governing India at that time 100 years after the death of Buddha, made 84,000 stupas, put the Buddha's bones in them, and buried them throughout the entire world to pray for the prosperity of Buddhism.
 When Jakusho, who went to Tang to study in the Heian period (794-1185), heard that one of the stupas was in Omi Province, he put a letter to Japan in a wooden box and threw it in the sea.
 Three years later, the box drifted to the Akashi Bay, and the stupa discovered based on the letter is said to be this King Ashoka's Pagoda.
 Address25-4 Midori-cho, Yokaichi, Higashiomi-shi, Shiga Opening Hours9:00 to 17:00

-• Ryuoji Temple no name
+• Ryuoji Temple Recommended spots

 スポット画像未設定